All Products

 • Q: If I change the configurations of my instance after I purchase a specific amount of extra bandwidth, am I still charged for the extra bandwidth?

-A: If you change the configurations of a standard instance after you purchase extra bandwidth, the extra bandwidth remains valid and you are charged for it.
-The bandwidth of your instance is the sum of the bandwidth provided for the new instance type and the extra bandwidth you purchased.
-For other instance architectures, the extra bandwidth becomes invalid and you are no longer charged after you change the configurations.
-In this case, you must adjust the bandwidth again if needed.
-For information about bandwidth limits for each instance type, see Instance specifications.
+A: If you change the configurations of a standard instance after you purchase a specific amount of extra bandwidth, the extra bandwidth remains valid and you are charged for the extra bandwidth.
+The bandwidth of your instance is the sum of the bandwidth that is provided for the new instance type and the extra bandwidth that you purchase.
+For other instance architectures, the extra bandwidth that you purchase becomes invalid and you are no longer charged for the bandwidth after you change the configurations of your instance.
+In this case, you must adjust the bandwidth of the instance again if needs arise.
+For information about the bandwidth limits of each instance type, see Instance specifications.